How Jumpstart Is Transforming Earthquake Insurance

 It’s binary: if the event happens, you get paid.
 No inspections, no photos, no forms.

-That speed is possible thanks to Jumpstart’s partnership with Snap Refund, a payment processor capable of delivering large lump-sum payouts almost instantly.
+That speed is made possible through Jumpstart’s partnership with Snap Refund, a payment processor capable of delivering large lump-sum payouts almost instantly.

 As Susman noted during the conversation, same-day insurance payments are practically unheard of in the industry.
 “That’s amazing,” he said.
 “To get a check the same day or even the next day — that’s a game-changer.”

-The innovation of Jumpstart isn’t just speed — it’s clarity and fairness.
+The innovation behind Jumpstart isn’t just speed — it’s clarity and fairness.

 Because the trigger is based entirely on third-party, publicly available data, there’s no subjectivity involved.
 You either experienced the qualifying earthquake intensity or you didn’t.

-That transparency helps build trust in a world where policyholders often feel frustrated by complicated exclusions or disputed claims.
+That transparency helps build trust in an industry where policyholders often feel frustrated by complicated exclusions or disputed claims.

-One of Jumpstart’s most groundbreaking features is that you don’t need property damage to receive payment.
+One of Jumpstart’s most groundbreaking features is that you don’t need to suffer property damage to receive payment.

 “Even if your house isn’t physically broken,” Stillwell explained, “a major earthquake will still cause disruption — lost wages, school closures, power outages, extra expenses.
 The payout is there to help you recover economically, not just fix things.”

-That makes Jumpstart less about rebuilding walls and more about restoring stability — whether that means covering hotel bills, replacing lost income, or simply taking care of your family while things get sorted out.
+This makes Jumpstart less about rebuilding walls and more about restoring stability — covering hotel bills, replacing lost income, or helping families manage short-term disruption.

 Created under the direction of Jumpstart’s former chief marketing officer, Juan Jaramillo, the simulator uses the same hydraulic technology found in lowrider cars to replicate the violent motion of a magnitude-7 earthquake.